iai-group/UserSimCRS/README.md

 #### Case Study: Movie Recommendation

-Resources to conduct a case study in the domain of movie recommendation are available in [UserSimCRS-ECIR-2026](https://github.com/iai-group/UserSimCRS-ECIR-2026) repository.
+Resources to conduct a case study in the domain of movie recommendation are available in the [UserSimCRS-ECIR-2026](https://github.com/iai-group/UserSimCRS-ECIR-2026) repository.

 ## Conventions